 How to throw a bachelorette in Montréal

-Since its radical beginnings during the sexual revolution of the 1960s, the bachelorette party has become a cultural staple in the Western world as an anticipated pre-wedding ritual.
-Far from uniformly conventional, these iconic soirées are often as unique and diverse as the brides-to-be themselves.
-Of course, as with any epic celebration, location is everything.
+Since its radical beginnings during the sexual revolution of the 1960s, the bachelorette party has been an iconic soirée for the bride-to-be.
+And of course, location is everything.
 Montréal has a decades-long reputation as a cheeky, indulgent, bohemian (even sinful) locale, so where better for you and your crew to whoop it up before your big day?
-Read on, O nearlywed, to see how your stagette in la belle ville could look.
+Read on, O nearlywed, to see how your stagette in La Belle Ville could look.

 Act I: She’s got the look

 No matter where your day or night takes you, the first order of business is to look and feel your best.
-We recommend kicking your bachelorette off right with The Duchess High Tea mani-pedi package in Old Montréal’s Loft Nail Bar, where you can munch on elegant treats from neighbouring patisserie Bar à Beurre as you’re buffed and polished to perfection.
+We recommend kicking your bachelorette off right with The Duchess High Tea mani-pedi package in Old Montréal’s Loft Club Beauté, where you can munch on elegant treats from neighbouring patisserie Bar à Beurre as you’re buffed and polished to perfection.

 If you’re looking for deeper relaxation, head to the luxurious Spa William Gray in Old Montréal for a plunge in the pool, which you can ensure will be reserved to only you and your group.
 Chill poolside with a few cocktails, and fit in a treatment or two to melt those pre-wedding jitters away.